dward2/BME547/Assignments/final_image_processor.md

 ## Overview
-The final project in this class will require you to leverage the industry-standard skills you've learned during this semester to design a Sleep Lab Monitoring
+The final project in this class will require you to leverage the industry-standard skills you've learned during this semester to design and implement a Sleep Lab Monitoring
 System that has a patient-side client, a monitoring-station client, and a server/database that allows patient data to be uploaded and stored on the server, retrieved for ad-hoc and continuous monitoring, and for communication